 - WARNING: Before working inside your computer, read the safety information that is shipped with your computer.
 For more safety best practices, see Dell Regulatory Compliance Home Page. - WARNING: Disconnect your computer from all power sources before opening the computer cover or panels.
-After you finish working inside the computer, replace all covers, panels, and screws before connecting your computer to an electrical outlet. - WARNING: For laptops, discharge the battery completely before removing it.
-Disconnect the AC power adapter from the computer and operate the computer solely on battery power-the battery is fully discharged when the computer no longer turns on when the power button is pressed. - CAUTION: To avoid damaging the computer, ensure that the work surface is flat, dry, and clean. - CAUTION: You should only perform troubleshooting and repairs as authorized or directed by the Dell technical support team.
-Damage due to servicing that is not authorized by Dell is not covered by your warranty. - CAUTION: Before touching anything inside your computer, ground yourself by touching an unpainted metal surface, such as the metal at the back of the computer.
+After you finish working inside the computer, replace all covers, panels, and screws before connecting your computer to an electrical outlet. - CAUTION: To avoid damaging the computer, ensure that the work surface is flat, dry, and clean. - CAUTION: You should only perform troubleshooting and repairs as authorized or directed by the Dell technical support team.
+Damage due to servicing that is not authorized by Dell is not covered by your warranty.
+See the safety instructions that are shipped with the product or at Dell Regulatory Compliance Home Page. - CAUTION: Before touching anything inside your computer, ground yourself by touching an unpainted metal surface, such as the metal at the back of the computer.
 While you work, periodically touch an unpainted metal surface to dissipate static electricity which could harm internal components. - CAUTION: To avoid damaging the components and cards, handle them by their edges, and avoid touching the pins and the contacts. - CAUTION: When you disconnect a cable, pull it by its connector or its pull tab, not the cable itself.
 Some cables have connectors with locking tabs or thumbscrews that you must disengage before disconnecting the cable.
 When disconnecting cables, keep them evenly aligned to avoid bending the connector pins.
 When connecting cables, ensure that the connector on the cable is correctly oriented and aligned with the port. - CAUTION: Press and eject any installed card from the media-card reader. - CAUTION: Exercise caution when handling rechargeable Li-ion batteries in laptops.
 Swollen batteries should not be used and should be replaced and disposed properly.